 Loveland is a quiet northern Colorado town that has a wide range of homes.
-The lots are typically larger then a metro suburb, and the whole city is slightly newer than average.
-The majority of the suburban home building did not occur until the 60s in Loveland, so many of the homes are newer.
-The town also has 2 public lakes that are popular boating and swimming destinations.
-Lake Loveland in the center, and Boyd Lake on the eastern edge.
+The lots are typically larger than a metro suburb, and the whole city is slightly newer than average.
+The majority of the suburban home building did not occur until the 1960s in Loveland, so many of the homes are newer.
+The town also has 2 public lakes that are popular boating and swimming destinations – Lake Loveland in the center, and Boyd Lake on the eastern edge.
 Both lakes have great lake home neighborhoods if you are looking for a property near water.
 However, if you are buying a lake front property, be sure to get a mold air sample test with your home inspection because of the low water table.

 The city also has 3 big high schools, making it a great place to raise a family.
 There is also an old downtown district with great new restaurants and breweries popping up every day.

 Aside from the rapid expansion, the rest of the town has a great feel as well.
 With homes ranging from the 1920s to brand new, you can find what you are looking for.
 The downtown main street area in the center of the city has great breweries and restaurants, while the south end of Hover Road has the majority of the shopping and food chains.
-The overwhelming majority of housing in Longmont is single-family residents, and the majority of those have basements.
+The overwhelming majority of housing in Longmont is single-family residential, and the majority of those have basements.
 We always recommend radon testing homes with basements present.

 Berthoud – Johnstown – Windsor

 Around the bigger cities mentioned in these slides are the smaller more rural towns.
-These areas are growing rapidly with the state.
-Many new suburban neighborhoods are poping up around Berthoud and Johnstown.
+These areas are growing rapidly within the state.
+Many new suburban neighborhoods are popping up around Berthoud and Johnstown.
 Berthoud is particularly a hot spot for building right now as a brand new PGA golf course is being constructed as a massive development project.
 Homes in this area will range from $300k to $1 million.